cbrown5/cbrown5.github.io/_posts/2020-12-29-pipe-functions.md

 One thing that I find challenging with `%>%` is debugging is very hard.
-So a word of warning, keep your pipes short and simple so they are easy to debug (or use on of the specialist pipe debugging packages).
+So a word of warning, keep your pipes short and simple so they are easy to debug (or use one of the specialist pipe debugging packages).

-Pipes will likely be included in base R soon, and the R Core team are promising to make them more debuggble.
+Pipes will likely be included in base R soon, and the R Core team are promising to make them more debuggable.

 Enjoy.